 Beauhun Spelling Variations

 Before English spelling was standardized a few hundred

 years ago, spelling variations

 of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Beauhun include Bohon, Bohun, Bone, Boon, Boone, Bohan, Bound and many more.

 Early Notables of the Beauhun family (pre 1700)

-Another 81 words (6 lines of text) are included under the topic Early Beauhun Notables in all our PDF Extended History products and printed products wherever possible.
+and 2nd Earl of Northampton; and Mary de Bohun (c.1368-1394), who was the...
+Another 66 words (5 lines of text) are included under the topic Early Beauhun Notables in all our PDF Extended History products and printed products wherever possible.